What are the responsibilities and job description for the Program Manager position at CARING HANDS & MORE LLC?

 - Personal Paid Time off

-- Skill development- The skills you learn at CHAM are applicable to all parts of life.
-These skills include effective communication, creative problem-solving and collaboration with diverse teams.
+- Skill development- The skills you learn at CHAM apply to all parts of life.
+These skills include effective communication, creative problem-solving, and collaboration with diverse teams.
 CHAM provides many opportunities for training to support personal and professional growth and development.